-In Latin America, Avery operations are supported by a manufacturing facility in Argentina and a distribution centre in Mexico.
+In Latin America, Avery operations has a distribution centre in Mexico and shares a manufacturing facility with the CCL Segment in Argentina.

 Avery reaches its consumers, including small businesses, through distribution channels that include mass-market merchandisers, retail superstores, wholesalers, e-tailers, contract stationers, catalog retailing and direct-to-consumer e-commerce.
 Merger activity and store closures in these distribution channels can lead to short-term volume declines as customer inventory positions are consolidated.
 Avery is the leading brand in its core markets, with the principal competition being lower-priced private label products.
 Avery has experienced secular decline in its core mailing address label product as email and internet-based digital communication has grown rapidly.
 In response, Avery has developed innovative new products targeted at applications such as shipping labels and product identification.
-Avery has successfully launched its proprietary direct-toconsumer e-commerce label design software platform WePrintTM.
+Avery has successfully launched its proprietary direct-toconsumer e-commerce label design software platform WePrint[TM].
 In 2014, the acquisitions of Label Connections Ltd. and Nilles expanded Avery's digital print capabilities to the commercial graphic arts sector and e-commerce platform to custom designed roll fed labels in new markets around the world.
-With the 2015 acquisitions of PCN and Mabel's in North America and 2017 acquisitions of Badgepoint and GGW, the Company further expanded Avery's digital print offerings to the meetings and events planning industry and personalized identification labels for children and families.

-Growth rates in these new printable media e-commerce platforms and the newly acquired business is expected to outpace Avery's legacy product lines and eventually aid in re-establishing a growth rate for the Segment.
+With the 2015 acquisitions of PCN and Mabel's, 2017 acquisitions of Badgepoint and GGW and the 2018 acquisition of Imprint Plus, the Company further expanded Avery's digital print offerings to the meetings and events planning industry and personalized identification labels for children and families.
+Growth rates in these new printable media e-commerce platforms and the newly acquired businesses are expected to outpace Avery's legacy product lines and eventually aid in re-establishing a growth rate for the Segment.
 It is also the Company's expectation that Avery will also continue to open up new revenue streams in short-run digital printing applications.